Skip to content

 Selected cells can be copied and the current table can be saved as TSV.
 Exported tables always include column headers, and if a filter is active only the filtered rows are exported.
 The Outputs dock can also save, load, or clear the full set of returned tables, not just the current one.

-Lunascope can save the full set of outputs in two formats:
+Lunascope can also save the full set of outputs in two formats:

 • .pkl : a saved output bundle containing the output tables and table tree